TahmidChow06/dwm/README.md

 ```

-Make sure to remove or comment out this line
+also remove or comment out this line.
 ```
 #include "/home/tahmid/.cache/wal/colors-wal-dwm.h"
 ```